teamdeeson/codex/docs/handbook/roles-at-deeson.md

 * Deliver component design to budget and deadline within the Evolutionary Development phase
 * Identify and address any risks regarding the delivery of design
 * Collaborate with front-end developers to ensure interaction design works within technological constraints
-* Present your designs to clients, face to face or using video link
+* Present designs to clients, face to face or using video link

 ### Developer